SujalChorage10/SujalChorage10/README.md

 # Strategist at Heart, Analyst by Training, Marketeer in Action

-Hi, I'm **Sujal Chorage**  a multidisciplinary Marketing Strategist, Pharmaceutical Brand Manager, Commercial Forecaster, and Data-Driven Analyst passionate about transforming data, insights, and creativity into measurable business growth.
+Hi, I'm **Sujal Chorage**  a multidisciplinary Marketing Strategist, Pharmaceutical Brand Manager and Data-Driven Analyst passionate about transforming data, insights, and creativity into measurable business growth.

 ## ✨ About Me

-I operate at the intersection of Brand Strategy, Data Analytics, and Digital Marketing, bridging strategic foresight with analytical precision and executional excellence.
-With 5+ years of experience across pharmaceutical brand management, commercial forecasting and marketing analytics, I bring a unique blend of strategic thinking, creativity, and quantitative depth.
-Currently pursuing my Master’s in Marketing Analytics (GPA: 3.95/4) at Pace University, I’m sharpening my expertise in predictive analytics, data visualization, and AI-driven automation building the profile of a modern marketer/consultant who is comfortable designing a brand strategy as training an ML model.
+I operate at the intersection of Brand Strategy, Data Analytics and Digital Marketing, bridging strategic foresight with analytical precision and executional excellence.
+With 5+ years of experience across pharmaceutical brand management, trend forecasting and marketing analytics, I bring a unique blend of strategic thinking, creativity, and quantitative depth.
+Currently pursuing my Master’s in Marketing Analytics (GPA: 3.95/4) at Pace University, I’m sharpening my expertise in predictive analytics, data visualization and AI-driven automation building the profile of a modern marketer/consultant who is comfortable designing a brand strategy as training an ML model.

 ## 🧩 Core Professional Identity